 A lot of research on the security and privacy aspects of Industry 4.0, data-driven and learning-based automation, and intelligent management systems of AR may be considered relatively mature.
-A security solution related to the purport of the secure of the security and privacy solutions are still largely in the early stages of research.
+A security solution related to industry, including secure multi-party the smart computation, federated learning, differential privacy, as well as cryptographic protocols, is well understood and ready to be implemented at scale.
+However, for future telecom systems, especially for AI-driven network management, both the security and privacy solutions are still largely in the early stages of research.
 Although there are simple datasharing use cases from the current major practitioners that have been shared in the industry, as expected, these are primarily proprietary solutions and do not disclose the development path or detailed working mechanisms of these security measures.